 Freshwater pearls are created by freshwater mussels in lakes, rivers and ponds.
 Today, most freshwater pearls on the market come from rivers and lakes in China, although USA and Japan have a small fraction of the market.
 A freshwater mussel produce up to 50 pearls at a time (compared to the two to five pearls that saltwater oysters can contain).

-All freshwater pearls have been cultured, meaning they were grown in pearl farms using science and technology rather than in nature by accident.
+All freshwater pearls in the market you can see have been cultured, meaning they were grown in pearl farms using science and technology rather than in nature by accident.
 The current scientific cultivation technique involves trained technicians implanting stimulants in the mussels to stimulate pearl formation.
 Unlike the nuclei commonly used in Akoya and other saltwater pearl cultures, the nuclei of freshwater pearls are usually tissue from donated mussels.

 The fresh water pearls cultured by the above cultivation techniques do not contain nacreous nuclei, but are entirely composed of nacreous layers.
 The advantage of a thick layer of nacre is that pearls are more durable and beautiful.